Krystyna-Szybalska/BoarRoarDetector/README.md

 ## Endpoints

-The microservice expects a sound file to be uploaded with the correct authentication key (specified in service_api_key).
+The microservice expects a sound file to be uploaded with the correct authentication key (specified in incoming_api_key).
 If the request is successful, the microservice will send a JSON payload to the WildAlertAPI on the following endpoint:
 > POST /API/sensor/<sensor_id>/data